ascii-16/expressjs-typescript-prisma-boilerplate/README.md

 * `.env`: The default environment file used in all environments, unless a specific custom environment file is present.
 Contains common configuration variables used across all environments.
 * `.env.dev`, `.env.test`, `.env.stage`, `.env.prod`: Custom environment files specific to each environment.
 Used to customize the configuration of the application for each environment.

-Note: Custom environment files have priority over the default .env file.
+**Note**: Custom environment files have priority over the default .env file.
 Configuration variables in a specific custom environment file take precedence over the ones in the default .env file.

 ## Run Locally